jomanor/Data-Science-Portfolio/Python/Kaggle Competitions/House Pricing Competition/README.md

 This project demonstrates the importance of thorough **Exploratory Data Analysis (EDA)**, thoughtful **feature engineering**, and choosing the right model for the task.
 By incorporating advanced **CatBoost Regression** and applying significant data transformations, the model was able to achieve a strong predictive performance in the Kaggle competition.

----

-## Files in this Repository 📂

-- **House Pricing Catboost Regression.ipynb**: The full Jupyter notebook containing code for EDA, feature engineering, model training, and evaluation.
-- **data/**: Folder containing the dataset used in the analysis.

 ## Descripción 🇪🇸

 Este proyecto se basa en la **Competición de Precios de Viviendas de Kaggle**, donde el objetivo es predecir los precios de las viviendas en función de varias características relacionadas con la propiedad y su entorno.